lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The reassembled SCHC Packet is checked for integrity at the receive end.
 One way of doing integrity checking is by computing a MIC at the sender side and transmitting it to the receiver for comparison with the locally computed MIC.
 Some LPWAN technologies under SCHC may provide other means of ensuring that all fragments composing a SCHC Packet were correctly received and reassembled.
+The LPWAN technology-specific documents MUST define how integrity checking is done.

 ### Header Fields {#HeaderFields}